gowin20/181c-final-project/README.txt

 The authors of this project were Peter Flanders, George Owen, Wesley Motlow, Grant Linford, and Seamus Sehres.

+The goal of this project was to create a student-oriented Activities Locator, curated with activities and destinations for students at UCLA.
+What makes UCLA a truly unique school to attend, besides the world class academics, are the near endless opportunities for students to eat, drink, and explore the greater Los Angeles area.
+Some colleges are in places with far fewer opportunities, so this group wanted to highlight what is available to UCLA students.

 Getting Started:
 1. First, clone/download this repository.
 2. The required packages are